 We want to create a climate where people feel confident in coming forward with information.
-However, where complainants wish to remain anonymous, we will still investigate the complaint.
+However, where complainants wish to remain anonymous, we will still investigate the complaint-but action will be limited without a wtinesswitness.

 Complainants will be encouraged to give evidence as this is more convincing and persuasive and it may not always be possible to take action if a witness is not prepared to come forward.